Youstart-Labs/SummerTraining2018/00_HTMLCSS/1_BasicsOfWebPage/README.md

 Read the Basics of Web Page - with Slides given on Youstart Labs site:

-* Understand Tags,Attributes in HTML
+* Understand Tags, Attributes in HTML
 * Understand CSS Classes and CSS importing styles
 * Install http-server using npm